 Our contribution is a mid-term motion planning technique for complex scenarios with multiple moving obstacles.
 Our system, called Effective Avoidance Combination Strategy (EACS), is able to compute an energy-efficient avoidance path made of successive adaptations.
-To this end, it explores several possible ways to combine interactions, evaluates the energetic cost of each possible solution, and selects the most efficient one.
-The several options for avoidance paths result from the application of various avoidance strategies.
+To this end, it explores several possible ways of combining interactions, evaluates the energy cost of each possible solution, and selects the most efficient one.

 The remainder of this paper is organized as follows.
-In Section 2, we discuss the previous models used in agents navigation.
+In Section 2, we discuss the previous models used in agents' navigation.
 In Section 3.1, we present our system and explain our approach.
 Section 4 shows the capabilities of our system on some specific situations, and an evaluation in terms of energy gain with respect to previous models.
 Finally, in Section 5, we draw some conclusions.

-2 Related Work
+2. Related Work

 In a crowd simulation, the navigation of agents generally results from two interlinked components.
 A global path planner is in charge of providing a sequence of way-points to guide agents to long-term goals.
-Some planners were specifically designed to handle crowds ([Pettré et al. 2006], [Bayazit et al. 2002], [Karamouzas et al. 2009], [Shao and Terzopoulos 2005]).
-While agents follow the planned motion, the local avoidance system avoids collision with moving obstacles that were not considered by the global planner ([Reynolds 1987], [van den Berg et al. 2008], [Helbing et al. 2000]).
-Between these two levels of motion synthesis, a relatively important gap exists.
+Some planners were specifically designed to handle crowds ([PCM06], [BLA02], [KG009], [ST05]).
+While agents follow the planned motion, the local avoidance system avoids collisions with moving obstacles that were not considered by the global planner ([Rey87], [vdBLM08], [HFV00]).
+Between these two levels of motion synthesis a relatively important gap exists.

-Global path planners were extended to consider the presence of dynamic obstacles: a graph can vary through time to be adapted to dynamic obstacles [Sud et al. 2007] or information such as local density can be added to the graph [Pettré et al. 2006], including a prediction of its evolution over time [Kapadia et al. 2013].
+Global path planners were extended to consider the presence of dynamic obstacles: a graph can vary through time to be adapted to dynamic obstacles [SGA07] or information such as local density can be added to the graph [PCM06], including a prediction of its evolution over time [KBG13].
 However, these solutions are not able to estimate an optimal strategy over a sequence of interactions.
-Sud and colleagues [Sud et al. 2007] consider agents position only and do not anticipate future agents' trajectory, thus preventing from exploring relevant strategies for successive interactions in time.
-Kapadia and colleagues [Kapadia et al. 2013] consider the case of multiple interactions by merging them to penalize going through denser areas and add time consideration to compute collision free velocities with neighbors in a similar way as velocity based local avoidance model.
+Sud and colleagues [SGA07] consider agents' positions only and do not anticipate future agents' trajectories, thus preventing them from exploring relevant strategies for successive interactions in time.
+Kapadia and colleagues [KBG13] consider the case of multiple interactions by merging them to penalize going through denser areas and adding time consideration to compute collision-free velocities with neighbors in a similar way as velocity-based local avoidance models.
 But they are not able to explore avoidance strategies for successive interactions.
-Our system could actually be used to extend this planning framework with a finer grain interaction analysis.
+Our system could actually be used to extend this planning framework with a finer-grained interaction analysis.

 Local avoidance systems were also extended to consider some elements of mid-term strategies.
-Guy and colleagues [Guy et al. 2010] estimate the cost of applying a given strategy to perform collision avoidance.
-However, its consequence on the following interactions is not explored.
-Golas in [Golas et al. 2014] looks for the density of the crowd further ahead and penalizes avoiding velocities that go toward high density area.
-Using the same principle, [Best et al. 2014] adapt the walking speed to the crowd density ahead of the agent.
-These methods allow nice improvements over agent's navigation but still limit themselves to a single velocity adaptation which is not sufficient to solve situations such as the one presented in the introduction and shown in Figure 1.
-The method presented in [Kapadia et al. 2009] use egocentric affordance fields to find a path through dynamics and static obstacles and should be able to solve the situation of Figure 1.
-While the egocentric field should contain enough information on the immediate surroundings of the agent to find such narrow passageways, information are lost over distance and narrow passageways won't be detected if too far away even if there is no obstruction between the agent and the passageways.
+Guy and colleagues [GCC10] estimate the cost of applying a given strategy to perform collision avoidance.
+However, its effect on the following interactions was explored only latter by Godoy et al. [GKGG14] who 'peek' on potential future scenarios when evaluating different strategies.
+Golas in [GNCL14] looks for the density of the crowd further ahead and penalizes avoiding velocities that go toward high density areas.
+Using the same principle, [BNCM14] adapts the walking speed to the crowd density ahead of the agent.
+These methods allow improvements over agents' navigation, but still limit themselves to a single velocity adaptation which is not sufficient to solve situations such as the one presented in the introduction and shown in Figure 1.
+The method presented in [KSHF09] uses egocentric affordance fields to find a path through dynamic and static obstacles, and should be able to solve the situation of Figure 1.
+While the egocentric field should contain enough information on the immediate surroundings of the agent to find such narrow passageways, information is lost over distance and narrow passageways will not be detected if too far away, even if there is no obstruction between the agent and the passageways.